Team-Captain-Marvel-2016/Team-Captain-Marvel-2016-Project/README.md

 Each FootballPlayer implements the IDrawOnCanvas interface on the opposite end our Graphics class draws IDrawOnCanvas objects on it's encapsulated Canvas object.

 IDrawOnCanvas contains a VisualToken property ( an Ellipse in this case ), the size and color of it.
 Also the FieldPosition ( position in pixels within the canvas ) and Grid Position on the PlayingField.
-GridPosition allows us to track player position on a predetermined grid and implement game logic based on that, field position translates those positions for drawing, with the help of a position grid array, which contains the pixel position corresponding to each grid position and is generated based on the canvas size in pixels.
-All sizes are kept in a static class as readonly properties ( private setters and a static constructor )
+GridPosition allows us to track player position on a predetermined grid and implement game logic based on that, field position translates those positions for drawing, with the help of a position grid array, which contains the pixel position corresponding to each grid position and is generated based on the canvas size in pixels, wrapped in struct PositionXY objects.
+All sizes are kept in a static class as readonly properties ( private setters and a static constructor ).

 We use the change of color to communicate ball possession and change of size to communicate the currently controlled football player.